Investment loan: Monzi investigates. Find out everything you might need to know with our comprehensive breakdown. Let’s go!

 An investment loan is simply a type of loan that a person takes out to fund the purchase of an investment.
 Typically, this investment will either take the form of shares (or other securities) or property.

-Borrowing to invest is usually considered a high-risk strategy.
-While you may be able to increase your returns, if things don’t go as anticipated, the costs can soon become unmanageable.
+Borrowing to invest is usually thought of a high-risk strategy.
+While you may be able to increase your returns, if things don’t go as you hope, the costs can soon become unmanageable.
 As a result, they’re typically a strategy only employed by experienced investors.

 However, that’s just a basic overview.
 Read on and we’ll dig deeper into all the key details, considerations and features of loans for investing.
 So, let’s get into it.